jerssonM/storicard-newsletter-test/README.md

 ## Project setup

-Create a .env file, set the correct node version and include the values that are indicated in the .env.example
+To run this project locally, you need the following requirements:

+- Set up a PostgreSQL database
+- Generate an application password, preferably from Gmail
+- Set the environment variables as indicated in the .env.example file with the previous steps
+- Install dependencies with `yarn install`
-> Run project with yarn dev
+- Run project with `yarn dev`

+> If you prefer to skip these steps, you can also view the deployed version of the project on Vercel at the following [link](https://storicard-newsletter-test.vercel.app).